gulomov/DiplomaThesis/README.md

 - **Room Database**: Local database for persistent storage within the app.
 - **Flow**: A coroutine-based API that enables a more functional and reactive approach to data handling.
+-  **CI/CD** Project is seamlessly integrated with a CI/CD pipeline (Bitrise), ensuring efficient and automated processes for building and deploying updates.

 ## Project Structure

 ### Root Directory